Rat Control New York

 Unlike mice, rats are not natural explorers.
 Instead, they tend to find and stick to pre-designated routes between their nests and food sources throughout a building.
 They often wear these routes down or leave behind trail markings over time.

-Reproduction
+Rat Reproduction

-Female rats typically give birth to eight to ten pups per litter with gestation lasting only 21 days.
-They can also mate and give birth up to seven times in a single year, making for a fast growing population.
+Female rats typically give birth to eight to ten pups per litter, with gestation lasting only 21 days.
+They can also mate and give birth up to seven times in a single year, making for a fast-growing population.

 Like other mammals, rats are born helpless and must be nursed by their mothers.
 However, rat babies quickly reach full sexual maturity in about five weeks.
 Upon reaching maturity, they will immediately seek out other mates.
 Rats live for up to three years in ideal circumstances, though they’ll often die sooner.